 We are still collecting information for the apples here, but so far we don't see any disadvantages.
-In one of our tests in a raspberry crop in the Netherlands, the berries received an average of 60 percent of the possible light.
+In one of our tests on a raspberry crop in the Netherlands, the berries received an average of 60% of the possible light.
 And yet we registered only very slight reductions in yield.
 The quality of the fruit did not suffer either.

 The grower should save water through shading.

 Yes, because of the shading, less moisture evaporates in the soil and plants, so the farm needs up to 40 percent less water.
 In addition, investments in crop protection, for example in hail protection nets, can be reduced because the modules help against rain or hail.

 The country is densely populated and the government wants to use the available land in a multifunctional way.
 We see this desire in many countries around the world and more and more in Germany.

 But do we have to use agricultural land when Germany still has so many roofs without photovoltaics?